 The one in Aoyama is upstairs and is built to relax and stay for a while so at times it can be difficult to get a seat.
-The wooden tables and surrounding of cut flowers make it feel as if you are in a greenhouse in the peak of the season.
+The wooden tables and surrounding cut flowers make it feel as if you are in a greenhouse at the peak of the season.

 They have a variety of specialty teas that are attractively presented, many loaded with fresh herbs and florals.
 There’s a small and appealing menu of light dishes and sweets.
 Some seem to be targeted directly to the Instagram crowd such as the French Toast with seasonal edible fresh flowers.

 From Omotesando station, it’s less than a 5-minute walk from exit A4.
 The address is 5 Chome-1-2 Minamiaoyama, Minato City.

 The streets of Shibuya around the station have become the hub of Halloween in Tokyo since 2014.
 Hoards of costumed revellers pour through the station and across the Shibuya scramble turning out for the open-air festival.